signalstickers/Adhesive/README.md

 ![Screenshot of Adhesive (Telegram) in action](tg-screenshot.png)
 ![Screenshot of Adhesive (Signal) in action](signal-screenshot.png)

-A running Telegram instance is available: [@AdhesiveStickerBot](https://t.me/AdhesiveStickerBot).
+A running Telegram instance is available: [@AdhesiveStickerBot](https://t.me/AdhesiveStickerBot).<br>
-There's also a Signal bot but I'm running low on SIM cards so I don't have a dedicated phone number for it yet.
+There's also a Signal bot: +16692967337

 ## Installation